vacp2p/rfc/mdsc.md

 5. **ACK** -
 6. **POST** -

+Each message requires a valid `signature`.
+The recovered public key from the signature is considered the `sender`.

 ## Flow

 <!-- This section is only here for research right now, might move or be unnecessary -->